ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 22 Google login does not work

 Use a username/password to log in.
+Some devices may require temporarily turning off 2 factor authentication.

 ## 23 Links don't open in a patched app